folio-org/rfcs/text/0000-kafka-topics-per-tenant.md

 ## Summary

 The purpose of this RFC is to lay out the reasoning for creating an option to use Kafka topics created for a collection of tenants instead of separate Kafka topics for each tenant.
-This will reduce the number of Kafka topics and subsequently the number of partitions.
+With this RFC, either Kafka topics are created for a collection of tenants or Kafka topics for each tenant can be configured for each deployed module instance.
+Using a collection of tenants will reduce the number of Kafka topics and subsequently the number of partitions.

 ## Motivation
-FOLIO creates Kafka topics and partitions on a per tenant basis for each application concern.
+Before this RFC, FOLIO creates Kafka topics and partitions on a per tenant basis for each application concern.
 There are scaling and cost implications as the number of tenants increases in a FOLIO cluster.

 - **Performance**:
 Similar to a database not having a theoretical limit on the number of rows/tables, Kafka does not have a limit on partition count.
 A major difference is that a partition is "heavier" than a row/table.
 Partitions have to be rebalanced, replicated & maintain corresponding open server files for each partition.
 Partitions have an ongoing administrative cost while online.
 Creating numerous partitions like they are database rows/tables will spell disaster for an under-provisioned Kafka installation.
 This is why cloud providers ensure to have limits on partition counts.
 Provisioning a Kafka installation to support such a high partition count will be wasteful for FOLIO hosting providers. <p>